7 Modeling Longitudinal Responses using Generalized Least Squares

 geom_ribbon(aes(ymin=Lower, ymax=Upper), alpha=0.2, linetype=0)

-• Use the same posterior draws of unconditional probabilities of all C values of TWSTRS to get the posterior distribution of differences in mean TWSTRS between high and low dose
+• Use the same posterior draws of unconditional probabilities of all values of TWSTRS to get the posterior distribution of differences in mean TWSTRS between high and low dose

 Code